yolken/yolken-blog/site/_posts/2023-06-18-goodbye-san-francisco.md

 First, the city is incredibly wealthy and has a massive budget at its disposal- nearly $14 billion dollars [^2] for a population of only slightly more than 800,000 people, which, on a per-capita basis, is one of the highest in the country [^3].
-Despite all this money and despite a budget has has grown much faster than the city's population over the last few years, SF can't keep its central areas safe and clean, and doesn't seem to be providing much help to the thousands of people suffering on its streets.
+Despite all this money and despite a budget that has grown much faster than the city's population over the last few years, SF can't keep its central areas safe and clean, and doesn't seem to be providing much help to the thousands of people suffering on its streets.